cedricvandenberg/QCPA-batch-script/README.md

 Please get in touch if you have any suggestions for additions & edits etc. at c.vandenberg@bristol.ac.uk.
 If you have your own version of a batch processing pipeline that you would like to make available to the community, let me know!

+The MICA toolbox including the QCPA framework, tutorials, guides and a community forum can be found here: www.empiricalimaging.com